fallahn/xygine/tutorial/part_3/readme.md

 the logic part of the entity.
 These structs become our components, providing the ability to select which sets of data are associated with an entity, while the logic used for processing is placed within a system.
-Systems have a filter applied to them which states component requirements an entity must have for the system to be interested in it.
+Systems have a filter applied to them which states the component requirements an entity must have for the system to be interested in it.
 An entity may have more components than a system requires - but not less.

 xygine already provides the `Transform` and `Sprite` components needed to make a ball